-Trust income and gains: beneficiaries: beneficiary entitled to trust income - mandated income
+Trust income and gains: beneficiaries: beneficiary receives trust income directly

-The beneficiary (or, where the settlor has retained an interest, the settlor) includes the income on his personal return.
+then the settlor includes the income on his or her personal return.
+Other beneficiaries do not.